Diantantu/Diantantu/README.md

 </div>

-- 🔭 I’m currently working on Afronautas
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on node/js
 - 🤔 I’m looking for help with Open source projects to work on
 - 💬 Ask me about anything you are curious about
-- 😄 Nickname: Do whi Lee
+- 😄 Nickname: Do whi Le
-- ⚡ Fun fact: I Will conquer the world